The Pain in the A$$ Yarn-Wrapped Pumpkins

 I wrapped the majority of the first pumpkin and was almost done when I found out that the hole was too small.

 So, I had to unwrap everything I had already done, widen the hole, and start again.
-(To widen the hole I used my scissors to scrape away some of the styrofoam from the sides of the hole to make it bigger.)
+(To widen the hole I used scissors to scrape away some of the styrofoam from the sides of the hole to make it bigger.)
 Re-wrapping the pumpkin was much easier with the bigger opening.

 When your pumpkin is completely covered and you’re finished wrapping, tuck the end of the yarn into the hole on the bottom of the pumpkin.
 If it’s anything like mine, the hole will be packed so tight that it won’t come out.